 (This is a "Now" page.
 You can learn more about them at nownownow.com)

 I'm living in West Fargo, ND with my wife and 2 sons.
 My daughter is living in Colorado.
 I'm in my 13th year as a web technology specialist at North Dakota State University (NDSU).
 I'm also leading the Military Families Learning Network's Network Literacy team.
 I recently completed my Master's degree in Extension Education at NDSU.
-My thesis research is on the correlation between participation in programs aimed at women in agriculture (educational programs, leadership programs, conferences, etc.) and individual resilience (here's a preview of my Master's thesis).
+My thesis research is on the correlation between participation in programs aimed at women in agriculture (educational programs, leadership programs, conferences, etc.) and individual resilience (here's my Master's thesis).

 I have put my Working Differently in Extension podcast on hiatus for more than a year now, but there are 104 episodes of the podcast still available on SoundCloud.
 Have a listen and let me know what you think.

 I mentioned John Stepper above.
 John's work continues to be an important touchstone in my work on facilitating a network mindset and exploring community and resilience.
 The work of Harold Jarche, Adrienne Maree Brown, Curtis Ogden, Michael Ungar, and many others is so critical to my work and my life.
 Thanks for the inspiration!